The Four-Category Playbook: Launch Your Tennessee Learning Pod with Legal Confidence and a Complete Operational Framework.

 The problem is that Tennessee has four distinct non-public school categories under TCA §49-6-3050 — and the internet gives you fragments.
 The Tennessee Department of Education defines Category I through V in dense legalese but doesn't explain how five parents gathering in a living room fits into the framework.
 THEA provides umbrella school directories but is geared toward traditional solo homeschoolers.
 Classical Conversations costs $661–$1,696 per child per year and demands the parent stay on-site.
 Prenda charges $2,199 per student per year in platform fees.
 You need the operational playbook without the institutional overhead and without surrendering your tuition to a network.

-The Tennessee Micro-School & Pod Kit is that playbook.
+The Tennessee Micro-School & Pod Kit — the Four-Category Playbook — is that operational framework.

 The Four-Category Decision Framework